tstromberg/sigstore-the-local-way/README.md

 go install github.com/sigstore/cosign/cmd/cosign@latest
 ```

-The most basic usage of cosign skips Dex, Fulcio, and Rekor entirely by using a local keypair:
+The most basic usage of cosign skips Dex, Fulcio, and Rekor entirely by using a local keypair.
+You can use any password you like here:

 ```shell
 cd $HOME/sigstore-local